Psoriasis and the risk of diabetes, arthritis or cardiovascular problems

 By: Alexander Triana Yanquen

-The collective imagination of the population, from their own ignorance about the conditions and complications of pathologies, refers to not paying attention to the signs and signals of the organism, which represents an unimaginable challenge for health professionals.
+The collective imagination of the population, from their own ignorance regarding the conditions and complications of pathologies, refers to not paying attention to the signs and signals of the organism, which represents an unimaginable challenge for health professionals.
 A ‘spot’ in some part of the body can be an indicator of something that can be complicated, bringing with it problems that lead to diabetesalterations cardiovascular and until death.

-Exclusively, in the Revista de Medicina y Salud Pública, we spoke with Dr. Mariely Sierra, an endocrinologist and member of the Puerto Rican Society of Endocrinology and Diabetology, about the different complications that the psoriasis.
+Exclusively, in the Revista de Medicina y Salud Pública, we spoke with Dr. Mariely Sierra, an endocrinologist and member of the Puerto Rican Society of Endocrinology and Diabetology, regarding the different complications that the psoriasis.
 The doctor assures that: “all the systems in the human body go in chain, despite the fact that we think that it is only a cutaneous manifestation.
 Internally this is an inflammatory cascade, all this cytokine, all these entordoquina, what they are causing is the famous syndrome metabolicwhich means insulin resistance,” he says.

 The psoriasis It has a particularity and, being an autoimmune disease, it represents a greater risk of developing diseases such as psoriatic arthritis and diabetes type 2, derived from a “genetic immunological predisposition”.
 Sierra maintains that “there is a risk of developing diabetes of approximately 4 to 5 percent, on the population that does not have the condition of psoriasis“, Explain.